 A close up on a pile of decorative skulls.

-These skulls can be some pretty cheap Halloween decorations if you get them at Dollar Tree.
+Skulls can make for some pretty cheap Halloween decorations if you get them at Dollar Tree.
 Some of the plastic skulls come with holes in the back so that you can insert rope; otherwise, drilling a small hole is required to hang them vertically.
 Before you make the trip, make sure you read up on the things that you should always buy at Dollar Tree.

 2. Create a scary face front door decoration.